João Rodrigues Tçuzu: The Short Art of the Japanese Language

+History of the Japanese Church

-His History of the Japanese Church (Historia da Igreja do Japão) was a monumental attempt to complete the earlier unfinished works of Valignano and Luís Fróis but was itself uncompleted.
+His History of the Japanese Church (Historia da Igreja do Japão) was a monumental attempt to complete the earlier unfinished works of Valignano and Luís Fróis but was itself incomplete.
 Despite the book's name, the details of the Jesuit efforts in Japan are largely relegated to an appendix entitled "Bishops of the Japanese Church" (Bispos da Igreja do Japao).
 The main text describes Japanese history and culture, including discussions of the Japanese language, Chinese characters, and writing styles.
 In Japan, Rodrigues witnessed the expansion of the Portuguese presence, the arrival of the first Englishman William Adams, and the consolidation of the Tokugawa Shogunate.
 During this period, he also wrote observations on Japanese life, including political events of the emergence of the shogunate and a detailed description of the tea ceremony.
 His writings reveal an open mind about the culture of his host country, including praise of the holiness of the Buddhist monks.
 The autograph manuscript is lost but a 1740 copy was discovered by the Jesuit J.M.
 Cros in the Ajuda Library around 1900.
 The first 181 pages of the manuscript were published in two volumes as Vol. XIII of the series Notices from Macao (Colecção: Noticias de Macau; 1953 & 1955) in Tokyo.
 It was translated into English by Michael Cooper in 2001.

 He worked on two treatises—one concerning the Chinese Buddhist sects and their relation to those in Japan and another on the geography of China after the style of Ortelius's Theater of the World—that have only survived in manuscript fragments.
 His letter to Jeong Duwon on Western astronomy is also preserved; it was translated into Italian by d'Elia and English by Suter & al. In China, he also wrote a description of the 8th-century Xi'an Stele discovered at Xi'an in 1625 and a treatise opposing Matteo Ricci's translation of Christian concepts into Chinese.
 His Record of Gonçalo the Dutiful (公沙効忠紀, Gōngshā Xiàozhōng Jǐ) is a Chinese paean to the bravery of Capt.
 Teixeira at Dengzhou.

+On the Japanese-Portuguese dictionary

 He was also long supposed to have been the main compiler of the first Japanese–Portuguese dictionary, published in 1603, but this attribution was mistaken and Rodrigues's involvement with any aspect of its compilation has been debated.

 Legacy

-The character of Martin Alvito in the James Clavell book Shōgun and its adaptation as a television miniseries is loosely based on Rodrigues, while their protagonist is based on William Adams.
-He was portrayed in the miniseries by Damien Thomas.
-Clavell appears to have named the character Vasco Rodriques to acknowledge João Rodrigues in a similar way as he gave Vasco Rodriques's Japanese wife the name "Gracia" to honor Hosokawa Gracia.
+The character of Martin Alvito in the James Clavell book Shōgun is loosely based on Rodrigues, while the protagonist is based on William Adams.
+In the 1980 miniseries adaptation he is portrayed by Damien Thomas and by Tommy Bastow in the 2024 adaptation.
+Clavell appears to have named the character Vasco Rodrigues to acknowledge João Rodrigues in a similar way as he gave Vasco Rodrigues's Japanese wife the name "Gracia" to honor Hosokawa Gracia.
 (In the book, the character "Mariko" is based on Hosokawa.)